Kong/developer.konghq.com/app/_includes/sections/cors-and-kong-gateway.md

 ## Understanding CORS

+For security purposes a browser will stop requests from accessing URLs on different domains.
+This is done using CORS, a set of rules for web applications that make requests across origin.
+CORS works by looking at the HTTP `origin` header of a URL and checking it against a list of allowed headers.
+An `origin` header can contain the `scheme`, `hostname`, or `port` of the requesting URL.
+Operations that are restricted to same-origin content can be managed using CORS.

-Cross-Origin Resource Sharing, or CORS, is a set of rules for web applications that make requests across origins, i.e. to URLs that do not share the same scheme, hostname, and port as the page making the request.
-When making a cross-origin request, browsers send an `origin` request header, and servers must respond with a matching `Access-Control-Allow-Origin` (ACAO) header.
+When making a cross-origin request, browsers issue an `origin` request header, and servers must respond with a matching `Access-Control-Allow-Origin` (ACAO) header.
 If the two headers do not match, the browser will discard the response, and any application components that require that response’s data will not function properly.

-For example,the following request/response pairs have matching CORS headers, and will succeed:
+For example, the following request and response pairs have matching CORS headers, and will succeed:

 ```sh
 GET / HTTP/1.1